 - The Chase Freedom allows you to earn 5X points on rotating categories.

 - The Chase Sapphire Reserve allows you to earn 3X points on dining and restaurants.

-- The Chase Freedom Unlimited allows you to earn 3X points on everything in the first year on up to $20,000 spent.
-Then,
+- The Chase Freedom Unlimited allows you to earn 1.5X points on everything in the first year, with no limitations.

 In this example, using the right card at the right time, one can earn an average of over 2X points on all spending.
 After the first year, you’ll then earn 1.5% cash back on all purchases.